fcsonline/drill/drill_rfp_json_assertions.md

 ## 9. Acceptance criteria

 - All §6 tests pass, §7 quality gates pass.
-- `SYNTAX.md` updated with: typed `value`, `operator`, `policy`, `match_count`, and full-document equality documentation with at least one example each.
+- `SYNTAX.md` updated with: typed `value`, `operator`, `every`, `match_count`, and full-document equality documentation with at least one example each.
-- Manually verified: a benchmark that asserts a numeric value with `gt`, a `contains`, an array membership, and a `policy: true` all-matches on a small JSON fixture.
+- Manually verified: a benchmark that asserts a numeric value with `gt`, a `contains`, an array membership, and an `every: true` all-matches on a small JSON fixture.
 - Stakeholder sign-off on the behavior of loose string coercion default vs opt-in (see §3.1).

 ## 10. Timeline